fletchjp/MERG-Arduino-Software/README.md

 ### Boost for Arduino

 I have found this more recent Boost 1.66.0 and I am looking to get this working as well.
-At the moment I have problems.
-I am working to resolve these.
-I would like to have boost function working.
+At the moment I have problems with AVR (MEGA).
+I have not been able to resolve these.
+I do have boost function working with DUE.

  ## Branches